LukeLentz/Moldvay-BASIC/semantics.md

 if e1 then e2 else e3
 	returns e2 if e1 is true, else it returns e3

-def string e1 (e2)*
-	binds e1 to the string, equivalent to let statement (e2)* are additional expressions equivalent to let in
+let s = e1 in e2
+    binds the expr e1 to the string s and then evaluates the expr e2

+fun (x : int) -> (x + 2)
+    a function that takes an int x and adds two

 Addition:
     arith + int int